lukmanr/CLVPipelines/README.md

 Before the tutorial's pipelines can be run, they have to be configured, compiled, and deployed in your project.

 The building and deploying process have been automated using [GCP Cloud Build](https://cloud.google.com/cloud-build/docs/).
 The build config file can be found in `/cloud-build` folder of this repo.
 The build process goes through the following steps:
-1. Copy this github repo into the Cloud Build runtime environment
+1. Copy the solution's github repo into the Cloud Build runtime environment
 1. Create a docker image to support custom build steps
 1. Build a base image for the pipeline's helper components (refer to the later sections to understand the pipeline's design).
 The name of the image is provided as a build parameter.
 1. Build an image that hosts components wrapping AutoML Tables API.
 The name of the image is provided as a build parameter.